-- An autobiographical scrapbook showing your own growth and development - Play-time kit of four to six items with at least two made by the exhibitor and brought in appropriate container, (label those items made by exhibitor) - 3.
+- 1. An autobiographical scrapbook showing your own growth and development - Play-time kit of four to six items with at least two made by the exhibitor and brought in appropriate container, (label those items made by exhibitor). - 3.
 Basic First Aid kit for playtime. - 4.
-Wood toy - 5.
-Stuffed toy - Toy created from recycled item other than wood or stuffed - Game or Learning or educational item created by exhibitor. - Education book created by exhibitor for child no preprinted material

-- 9. Puzzle made by exhibitor - Puppet(s) made with a description of how they will be used with a child - 11.
-Infant item, toy - Photo enlargement of a child (ren) showing the child doing something educational, using colored mounting, matting or framing.
+Display of the safety hazards in your home and how you dealt with them. - 5.
+Stuffed toy - 6.
+Story masks of characters from a story, include the book. - 7.
+Game or Learning or educational item created by exhibitor. - 8.
+Education book created by exhibitor for child no preprinted material. - 9.
+Puzzle made by exhibitor. - Display of hats depicting some of the roles that you play in the family. - 11.
+Infant item, toy. - 12.
+Photo enlargement of a child (ren) showing the child doing something educational, using colored mounting, matting or framing.